bookofproofs/bookofproofs.github.io/_sources/history/19th-century/berwick.md

 * By the time that Berwick's first paper was published he had left Cambridge to take up an assistant lectureship at the University of Bristol.
 * For two of these four years Berwick undertook valuable war service on the Technical Staff of the Anti-Aircraft Experimental Section of the Munitions Inventions Department at Portsmouth.
 * During session 1919-20 the head of the mathematics department at Bangor was absent and Berwick was acting Head of Department.
-* While Berwick was in Leeds he married Daisy May Thomas in 1923.
 * Two years later Berwick received another recognition of his mathematical distinction when he was awarded a Sc.D. by the University of Cambridge in 1925.
 * The Chair of Mathematics at Bangor fell vacant and in 1926 Berwick was appointed to the post.
 * Berwick wrote only 13 research papers, a monograph, and a number of other articles on mathematical recreations and puzzles.